What the new Bing report reveals about AI search visibility (and why it matches the social shift)

 - What language does the AI use to find us?

-Before February, those questions had no clean answer.
-The Bing report converts hunches into a dashboard.
-The data isn't yet available via API, and the report is in public preview, so coverage will continue to expand through 2026.
+The Bing report converts that guesswork into a dashboard.
+The data isn't yet available via API, and the report is in public preview, so coverage will expand through 2026.

 The convergence with social platforms